quantumJLBass/boa-fraud/profiles/addresses/US/STATES/UTAH/WEBER/SOUTH OGDEN/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947.md

 
 
 3 years ago
-Jakes leads a professional team who doesn’t simply process your tax return but assists you throughout the process (including helpful reminders throughout the year) while keeping your best interest in mind.
+Jakes leads a professional team who doesn't simply process your tax return but assists you throughout the process (including helpful reminders throughout the year) while keeping your best interest in mind.
 They are highly qualified, caring, and patient but efficient.
 Having experienced trustworthy customer service since 2014, I can highly recommended Integrated Tax.
 Positive
 Responsiveness, Quality, Professionalism, Value